stsievert/swix/README.md

 var result = (x+y+4)*x
 ```

-While this library is basic, I expect something like [NumPy][numpy] to be
-released: a mathematical library that includes more than you would ever
-possibly need.

 In most cases, this library calls [Accelerate][accel] or [OpenCV][opencv].
 I
 optimized what I needed to, meaning all operators and select mathematical
 functions are fast while the functions I didn't need are slow.
 If you want to